stackhpc/os-capacity/README.rst

     (.venv-test) $ os-capacity -v flavor list -f json

-You can look at all the different types of servers and capacity used:
+You can look at all the different types of resources and amount used:

 .. code::